Jojoreoli/Jojoreoli/README.md

 ### Hello everyone! 👋

 My name is João Pedro Reis and I'm an aspiring Front End developer.
 I have a bachelor's degree in Information Systems.
-I'm from Brazil, and I'm currently looking for job opportunities!
+I'm from Brazil!
 - 🔭 I’m currently working on: Improving my Front End skills!
 - 🌱 I’m currently learning: VueJs
 - 📫 How to reach me: